Montessori Homeschooling, One Family’s Story

-This book was released in early September and sold out of the first printing in 24 hours.
-More are being printed and it is available on Amazon around the world.
-Below are a few excerpts from one year of this 15-year experience (1986-2001), of day-by-day, year-by-year, learning how to create an authentic Montessori education at home, through elementary, middle, and high school.
+There is a chapter in this book for each of the years.
+Here are a few excerpts from that would be called “third grade” of this 12-year experience of day-by-day, year-by-year, learning how to create an authentic Montessori education at home, through elementary, middle, and high school.
 Here is a second blog post with more information on this book.
-Click: BLOG

 THIRD GRADE – Introduction

 Many of Michael’s friends attended public school and he often heard them worrying about an upcoming test, something outside of his educational experience until, in a class on music theory at the Saturday Music Academy, he was given a test.
 That evening as we were at dinner he said: